SAFCSP-Team/data-structures-and-algorithms-bootcamp/data-structures-and-algorithms-101/02-data-structures/05-tree/02-binary-tree.md

 5 - Degenerate Binary Tree
-- A tree where every internal nodes (parent) has exactly one child.
+- A tree where every `internal nodes` has exactly one child.
+- `Internal node`: Any node with a child and a parent

 </details>